-As a mortgage credit institution, DLR must comply with a two-part debt buffer requirement.
-The debt buffer requirement is set to represent a minimum of 2% of total unweighted lending, while the sum of the requirement for the issuer's capital and debt buffer must constitute at least 8% of the institution's total liabilities.
+As a mortgage credit institution, DLR must comply with a two-part debt buffer requirement, which is set to represent a minimum of 2% of total unweighted lending, while the sum of the requirement for the issuer's capital and debt buffer must constitute at least 8% of the institution's total liabilities.

-The debt buffer requirement of at least 2% of DLR's lending equated to DKK 3.4bn at end-2022.
-The requirement that the debt buffer must constitute 8% of total liabilities amounted to DKK 4.2bn at end-2022 after deducting the regulatory capital requirement and is thus the binding buffer requirement for DLR.
+The debt buffer requirement of at least 2% of DLR's lending equated to DKK 3.6bn at end-2023.
+The requirement that the debt buffer must constitute 8% of total liabilities amounted to DKK 4.4bn at end-2023 after deducting the regulatory capital requirement and is thus the binding buffer requirement for DLR.

 The debt buffer is met using equity, additional tier 1 capital, tier 2 capital and unsecured subordinated senior debt.
-All capital/debt should be issued from the General Capital Centre.
 In order to comply with the debt buffer requirement, DLR has issued Senior Non-Preferred Notes (SNP) totalling DKK 4bn.

-For the issued SNPs, DLR has invested the issues in an ongoing process so that DKK 1bn of SNPs will mature each year, and these may be refinanced according to need in a similar issue.
+For the issued SNPs, DLR has invested the issues in an ongoing process so that DKK 1bn of the notes will mature each year.
+These issues may be refinanced on maturity according to need.
 SNP notes represent unsecured debt that can be written down or converted into shares in case of resolution.
 SNP can also be included in S&P's estimate of an institution's Additional Loss-Absorbing Capacity (ALAC) and can thus provide an uplift to the institution's rating.

-Compliance with DLR's debt buffer requirement is shown in the table below.
+Compliance with DLR's debt buffer requirement is shown in the table on the next page.

-Table 7.
 Debt buffer requirement for DLR